glasnt/talks/2019_10_PyGotham.podium/slides.md

 I know.
 This doesn't seem like a lot.

-But given the last XX minutes I spent describing all this, hopefully you now have a greater understanding of the complexity.
+But given the last XX minutes I spent describing all this, hopefully you now have a greater understanding of the complexity

+of what needs to be done

+but not how to do it, explicitly.
+---

+class: title
+# The reason there's<br>no one answer.

+???

+The main reason why there's no one answer on how do to do any of this

+is because the way you do deployments, the way you setup production

+has to be right for you

+because you have to maintain it.

+and if we tell you a solution, you may not like it, or understand it

+which means you won't be able to maintain it

+and that is far worse.

 ---
 <br><br><BR>
 # Things I didn't mention